NoBlETi/NoBIETi.github.io/_posts/2017-04-07-HashiCorp-Vault-AppRole-use.md

 ![alt text][approleDiagram]

-With [approle backed set up] done, we can now move to the service deployment process.
+With [approle backed setup] done, we can now move to the service deployment process.
 The diagram shows ansable, but here we are just going to use a simple python script to replicate the same functionality.
 This approuch should not be used in production environments, as it is insecure!

 First we need to request Role-id (RID) and Wrapped Secret-id (WSID).
 We will look into wsid later...